 Disclaimer: The companies listed above are not ranked in any particular order.

-The market is estimated to grow at a CAGR of 9.0% during the forecast period.
+The global non-emergency medical transportation market is estimated to register a CAGR of 9.7% during the forecast period.